rodgerbagnall/planimeter/README.md

 Carefully position the tracer on the edge of the figure and zero the area by pressing z, Z or 0.
 Then carefully trace the figure clockwise, returning to your start point.

-The areas calculated by tracing are slightly high, by about 0.3%.
+The areas calculated by tracing are reasonably accurate, out by about +/- 0.5%.

 You can drag the tracer with the mouse or you can use the arrow keys to move 1 pixel at a time horizontally or vertically.